Maple Syrup: Flavor, Grades, Uses, and What to Look For

 - Added to marinades or glazes for meats and vegetables

-Entertaining & Specialty Uses
+Entertaining and Specialty Uses

 - Paired with cheese boards